vivianchengg/unsw-meme/README.md

 3. Understand key characteristics of a functioning team in terms of understanding professional expectations, maintaining healthy relationships, and managing conflict.
 4. Demonstrate an ability to analyse complex software systems in terms of their data model, state model, and more.
 5. Understand the software engineering life cycle in the context of modern and iterative software development practices in order to elicit requirements, design systems thoughtfully, and implement software correctly.
-6. Demonstrate an understanding of how to use version control, continuous integration, and deployment tooling to sustainably integrate code from multiple parties.
+6. Demonstrate an understanding of how to use version control and continuous integration to sustainably integrate code from multiple parties.

 ## 1. Overview